 When we understand something, we start caring for it.
-Understanding that we are one with Nature, a species within species, is a profound experience that can shape behaviors leading to a more harmonic relationship with the self, with each other and with all beings.

-You seem to have experienced it: a sensorial, intuitive understanding.
-It is not something to be learned, but rather an experience that we allow to happen, and which makes us remember something we have always known but had forgotten.
+Understanding that we are one with Nature is a sensorial, intuitive experience.
+It is not something to be learned, but rather something that we allow to occur, and which makes us remember the sense of oneness we have always known but had forgotten.